tmysoft/tmy-wordpress/README.md

 ![TMY Post Translation](https://github.com/tmysoft/tmy-wordpress/blob/master/tmy-pagetranslated.png "TMY Page Translation")

 ## Start using TMY Web Editor

+Register with tmysoft.com

+Create access token

+Configure TMY Plugin on the Wordpress instance: username, token, project and version

 Log into the admin panel ...
+Entering the username, API token

+## Syncing between Wordpress instance and TMY Web Editor

 ## Translate Post or Page with TMY Editor

 Visit `tmysoft.com` then `Editor` or `editor.tmysoft.com` directly.

-Entering the username, API token
+## Using Google Tranlate translate your post or pages

-## Translate Post or Page with TMY Editor
+## Pull translation from TMY Editor to your local Wordpress instance

 ## To start developing TMY Wordpress Plugin
 Inline `code` has `back-ticks around` it.